stolostron/library-go/docs/applier.md

 ## command-line

-A command-line is available to apply yamls in a given directory.
+A command-line is available to apply yaml files in a given directory.
 To generate it run `make build`, the `apply` executable will be in the `bin` directory.
 ```
 apply [-d <templates_directory>] [-values <values_file_path>] [-k <kubeconfig_file_path>] [-dry-run] [-v n]
 ```
 - `-d` The templates directory, default ".".
 - `-values` The values.yaml file path
 - `-k` The path to the kubeconfig, if not set the KUBECONFIG env var will be use, if not set the default home user localtion is used.
-- `-dry-run` Display only (do not apply) the yamls that will be applied
+- `-dry-run` Display only (do not apply) the yaml files that will be applied
 - `-v` verbosity level.
 - `-h` display the Usage.
 - `-force` Remove all finalizer after the deletion of the resource except for namespaces and CRD.